domfarolino/browser/mage/docs/security.md

  1. The library should validate deserialized data
-    - A compromised process may write arbitrary data to a message that breaks the data serialization rules in hopes of triggering undefined behavior in a more-privileged consumer of the message.
-The deserialization code in the target process is responsible for validating the messages it receives from other processes, before handing those messages to user code.
-When the library catches invalid data in a received message, it should attempt to kill the process that sent the data, and refuse to pass the message to the user code that would normally handle it
+    - A compromised process may write arbitrary data to a message that breaks the data serialization rules in hopes of triggering undefined behavior in a more-privileged receiver of the message.
+The deserialization code in the target process is responsible for _safely_ validating messages it receives before handing them to user code.
+When the library catches invalid data in a received message, it should attempt to kill the process that sent the message, and refuse to pass the message on to the usual receiving code
  1. IPC libraries often have the concept of a single "master" process that is responsible for brokering communication between other processes that don't otherwise have the ability to communicate on their own.
 In Chromium, this is literally called [the "Broker" process].
-This is important especially in sandboxed environments where less-privileged processes can't do many things, and require the Broker to grant powerful capabilities
+This is important especially in sandboxed environments where less-privileged processes can't do many things (including spawn child process) and require the Broker to grant powerful capabilities
  1. Much more...

-As it stands right now, Mage is mostly written as a proof-of-concept, for use in basic applications, but not audited to uphold the security guarantees that might be required by major, critical applications in production (including the ones above).
+As it stands right now, Mage is mostly written as a proof-of-concept, for use in applications  but not audited to uphold the security guarantees (including the ones above) that might be required by major, critical applications in production.
 It would be great if Mage could get to this point, and it's certainly within reach, but right now Mage has not been designed for these purposes.

 # Writing safe IPCs